EmuKit/emukit/_posts/2016-06-09-bayesian-quadrature.markdown

 and try out novel Bayesian quadrature methods.

-We're always open to contributions!
-Please read our [contribution guidelines](CONTRIBUTING.md) for more information.
+Check our list of [notebooks](http://nbviewer.jupyter.org/github/amzn/emukit/blob/develop/notebooks/index.ipynb) and [examples](https://github.com/amzn/emukit/tree/develop/emukit/examples) if you want to learn more about how to do Bayesian quadrature and other methods with Emukit.
+You can also check the Emukit [documentation](https://emukit.readthedocs.io/en/latest/).

-We are particularly interested in contributions regarding translations and tutorials.
+We’re always open to contributions!
+Please read our [contribution guidelines](https://github.com/amzn/emukit/blob/develop/CONTRIBUTING.md) for more information.
+We are particularly interested in contributions regarding examples and tutorials.

 #### Refereces on Quadrature